 Legality countryside: legal investigation lawyer

 So, for these houses in the countryside the legal investigation of the lawyer is extra important.
-All houses are legally sellable, even those in special protected nature area with a court demolition order, so make sure you know what you buy.
+All houses are legally sellable, even those in specially protected nature areas with a court demolition order, so make sure you know what you buy.
 They count with normal service supplies and you can get a normal mortgage, even with the DAFO inscribed in the Land Registry.

 Limitation period illegal building